joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

   (The web recommends Cmd-Shift-Equals, but Cmd-Opt-Equals fit with iTerm.
 However, only Ctrl-Cmd-Equals works with VSCode.)
   See [step 3 here](http://osxdaily.com/2013/03/22/5-simple-window-management-keyboard-shortcuts-to-improve-workflow-in-mac-os-x/)
   I wanted to map this to `Opt-Z` to match my Linux, but for some reason that binding would not respond.
+  Note: This (somewhat inconsistent) binding may no longer be needed.
+Try Fn-Ctrl-C or F instead.

 In case you choose to remap Ctrl-Left and Ctrl-Right in future, you can make desktop switching like Linux by doing: